Olerum/AV_Artificial_Vision_Project/README.md

 # Project Name

-## Description

-This is folder for the Artificial Vision AI class at UPV
+This is folder for the Artificial Vision AI class at UPV.

 ## To import the repo